• Skip to primary navigation

 Moraine Lake is a glacier-fed lake found approximately 14 kilometres from Lake Louise and is definitely worth a visit.
 Picture natural, smooth-as-glass, brilliantly blue water – you’ll quickly realize why this Alberta lake is so popular!
 Hike to the famous Rockpile, where you’ll be treated to the most beautiful view of the lake and the Valley of the Ten Peaks in all its glory.
 It’s no wonder it’s one of the best photo spots in Banff.

-Note that starting in 2023, Moraine Lake is closed to personal vehicles.
+Note that Moraine Lake is closed to personal vehicles.
 We recommend booking a shuttle with the Moraine Lake Bus Company – not only are they the only company to offer sunrise shuttles (gotta get those epic shots for the ‘Gram!) but they are also the only company that lets you pre-book your return journey (so that you don’t have to wait).

 Two Jack Lake (Banff National Park)

 Sightseers often flock to Banff National Park’s Lake Louise and Moraine Lake, but don’t skip out on Two Jack Lake.
-This emerald-green beauty is found approximately 15 minutes from Banff, and is a wonderful spot for hiking, camping, and a family picnic.
+This emerald-green beauty is found approximately 15 minutes from Banff and is a wonderful spot for hiking, camping, and a family picnic.
 With views of Mount Rundle in the distance, Two Jack Lake also makes for an amazing sunrise or sunset spot.

 Lake Minnewanka (Banff National Park)